Avoid pairing navy chinos with the navy blazer in the beginner guide unless the shades and textures are intentionally distinct.

 Herringbone brings depth and warmth for the colder months.

-Not laws — guardrails.
-Three habits that keep simple clothes looking intentional.
+Not laws, just guardrails: three habits that keep simple clothes looking intentional.

 Navy-on-navy can look like a failed suit rather than deliberate separates.